isomerpages/moe-junyuansec/_our-programmes/Direct School Admission (DSA–SEC).md

 <p><strong>APPLICATION PROCESS</strong></p>
 <p>Students and parents may submit applications for DSA-Sec via a centralised online portal through the MOE DSA-Sec website from 5 May 2022, 11am to 1 June 2022, 3pm.&nbsp;</p>
 <p>Applicants only need to fill in one online form to apply to multiple schools and talent areas.
 Each applicant can indicate up to three choices in the application form.
 For each choice, applicants will need to choose a secondary school and a talent area offered by that school.
 Applicants can indicate a different talent area for each of his/her three choices, and a maximum of two choices may be used for the same school.&nbsp;</p>
-<p>Application through the portal is free-of-charge and requires one parent&rsquo;s Singpass to login, for authentication purposes.
-Parents who do not have Singpass access can approach their child&rsquo;s primary school for assistance.&nbsp;</p>
+<p>Application through the portal is free-of-charge and requires one parent’s Singpass to login, for authentication purposes.
+Parents who do not have Singpass access can approach their child’s primary school for assistance.&nbsp;</p>
 <p>The MOE DSA-Sec website can be accessed at:&nbsp;<a href="https://www.moe.gov.sg/dsa-sec" target="_blank" rel="noopener"><u>https://www.moe.gov.sg/dsa-sec</u></a></p>
-<p><strong>SCHEDULE FOR DSA-SEC EXERCISE<br /></strong></p>
+<p><strong>SCHEDULE FOR DSA-SEC EXERCISE<br></strong></p>
 <table>
 <tbody>
 <tr>